digital-work-lab/theses/index.md

 - The student must present at her/his master thesis ...
 - The thesis advisor selects a second examienr and sets a date for the presentation

-## 6. Grading
+## 6. Grading and feedback session

 The thesis advisor (professor) grades the thesis based on the predefined [criteria](docs/evaluation.html).
 Grades are entered by the examination office.
 Students can check the grade via FlexNow.

-## 7. Feedback session

-We provide feedback on the thesis and explain the grading.
+Afterwards, we provide feedback on the thesis and explain the grading.
 A short summary is stored on our [feedback page](docs/feedback.html) if students agree.

 {: .text-center}